Blog

 FAQs

-What does the 12th day after Christmas signify?
 The 12th day after Christmas, known as Epiphany, marks the end of the Christmas season, commemorating the visit of the Magi and Christ’s baptism.

-How do Orthodox Christians celebrate the 12th day after Christmas?
 Orthodox Christians celebrate with the Great Blessing of the Waters and often take part in icy water plunges, symbolizing purification and renewal.

-What is the connection between the Twelve Days of Christmas and Epiphany?
 The Twelve Days of Christmas begin on December 25 and lead up to Epiphany, symbolizing the journey of the Magi and the revelation of Christ.

-Who is La Befana in Italian Epiphany celebrations?
 La Befana is a mythical figure in Italy who delivers gifts to children on the eve of Epiphany, akin to Santa Claus.

-Why is the Rosca de Reyes important in Latin American Epiphany traditions?
 The Rosca de Reyes is a sweet bread enjoyed during Epiphany, with a hidden figurine symbolizing baby Jesus, bringing blessings to the finder.

-What are the Twelve Days of Christmas?
 The Twelve Days of Christmas represent the period between Christmas Day and Epiphany, rich with customs and symbolic significance.

 karavaki the greek tradtional boat decorated at christmas